Does N-Acetylcysteine (NAC) Help with MTHFR?

 What is NAC?

 N-acetylcysteine (NAC) is a drug used in clinical settings to treat poisoning, mainly acetaminophen (brand name Tylenol) toxicity.
-In the past few decades, its health benefits have made it popular as a dietary supplement and in the treatment of psychiatric disorders
+In the past few decades, its health benefits have made it popular as a dietary supplement and in the treatment of psychiatric disorders1.

 It is naturally present in plants of the Allium family, especially onions.

 NAC is the precursor to the amino acid L-cysteine, which is an essential precursor in glutathione synthesis.
 In this way, NAC can be used to replenish glutathione reserves.
-NAC increases glutathione levels in the brain and alleviates oxidative stress-associated damage.
+NAC increases glutathione levels2 in the brain and alleviates oxidative stress-associated damage.

 NAC is a potent antioxidant that binds to toxic metabolites and scavenges free radicals.
 It also increases oxygen delivery to tissues, boosts mitochondrial ATP (adenosine triphosphate) production, and alters the microvascular tone to increase blood and oxygen flow to the liver and other vital organs.

-In those with MTHFR, NAC is highly beneficial in managing elevated homocysteine.
+In those with MTHFR, NAC is highly beneficial in managing elevated homocysteine3.
 NAC donates sulfhydryl groups and moves homocysteine away from its bond to plasmatic proteins, allowing it to be metabolized.
 In addition, NAC’s antioxidant power inhibits the production of reactive oxygen species (ROS) during methionine degradation.
 By balancing these metabolic pathways, NAC assists in maintaining healthy homocysteine levels.

 Homocysteine is either converted to methionine using folate as a cofactor or is directed to the transsulfuration pathway to produce glutathione.
 Glutathione is the body’s master antioxidant and detoxifier.
 It is especially crucial for managing oxidative stress in MTHFR.